MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/README.md

 This file is a template of a cp2k input file and is used to compute the electronic structure of the system along the precomputed nuclear trajectory.
 SCF calculations are called with the parameter `RUN_TYPE ENERGY`.

 In the section FORCE_EVAL < PROPERTIES, is the input needed to compute TD-DFT calculations.
 If one wishes to compute only KS properties (overlaps, energies) one can delete this section.
-One would also need to set completion_level = 0 in the file submit_template.slm
+One would also need to set completion_level = 0 in the file submit_template.slm.
+One can set completion_level = 0 and also perform TDDFT calculations as well.
+In this case, the computation of the MB basis would be done in a post-process style.
+This is what we do here.

 If the user needs to change the cp2k input, the changes should be done to this input file.
 One must make sure that the cube files can be produced via WRITE_CUBE .TRUE.